-In this Explore recipe, you'll learn how to create a report that compares your performance to specific SLA targets.
-This report is specific to the first reply time SLA target but you can modify it to suit any SLA metric.
+In this Explore recipe, you'll learn how to create a report that shows how many tickets had their SLA target metric fulfilled within a specific timeframe.
+This report is specific to the first reply time SLA target, but you can modify it to suit any SLA metric.

 What you'll need